 - #6: Free Online PDF to Word OCR Converter

 We've segregated the main list into two groups: PDF to Word OCR free and paid tools for desktop, and online PDF to Word converters with OCR.
 Let's dive right in…

 Desktop tools, of course, need to be installed on your PC or Mac, depending on what OS platforms they support.
-The first of these is UPDF Converter, which offers a Windows and a macOS version so you can use them across the two most popular desktop operating systems in the world.
+The first of these is UPDF, which offers a macOS version.

-- Dedicated PDF converter with OCR function included to convert PDF to text
+- Accurate PDF converter with OCR function included to convert PDF to text.

 This pro-grade PDF utility is similar to UPDF Converter but it is a full-fledged PDF editor with various other features, among which are PDF editing, forms management, PDF signing, PDF security, and PDF creation.
 It is also available as an online utility but that version offers very basic conversion without any settings options or extras.
 The PRO version for desktop, however, is a powerful application that works with several languages and is quite accurate when it comes to recognizing text.
 The only downside is pricing, which can be prohibitive unless you're a professional PDF user who regularly handles heavy PDF workflows.
 For scanned PDF to Word conversion, however, UPDF is a better utility since it's specifically designed for conversion.